sccnlab/PyMVPD/README.md

 We have also provided a [tutorial](https://github.com/sccnlab/PyMVPD/blob/main/exp/PyMVPD_Tutorial.ipynb) in jupyter notebook.
 Feel free to check it out!

 ## Customization
-To generate your own scripts, please follow the three steps:
+To customize and run your own MVPD model, please follow the three steps:
 ```
 import os
 from mvpd import data_loading, model_exec